dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 	When the app is selectively wiped, the SDK will call the `wipeDataForAccount` method in `IntuneMAMPolicyDelegate`.
 The app is responsible for removing the specified user’s account and any data associated with it.
 The SDK is capable of removing all files owned by the user and will do so if the app returns FALSE from the `wipeDataForAccount` call.

 	Note that this method is called from a background thread.
-The app should not return until all data for the user has been removed (with the exception of files if the app will return "FALSE").
+The app should not return a value until all data for the user has been removed (with the exception of files if the app returns FALSE).

 ## Debug the Intune App SDK in Xcode